elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - I take one step
-- Oh.
+- Ah.
 I take another.
-- leave me without the insult of your promises, to swallow
+- spare me the insult of your promises and go, for me to dislodge
-- carrion and mud.
+- the carrion and mud.

 - {:.sp} Third Voice of Temptation.

 - {:.pr.i} ...
 A king.
 What an adventure.
-And it's true that something in you could never be subjected: a rage, a desire, a sadness, an impatience, a contempt, in a nutshell, a violence ...
+And it's true that something in you could never be subjected: a rage, a desire, a sadness, an impatience, a contempt; in a nutshell, a violence ...
 And here your veins carry gold, not mud; pride, not servitude.
 King, you were once king ...

 - {:.sp} Toussaint.

 - Night feast
 - wine cellar, meat
-- cleaved houses stitch their serpent motif
+- the cleaved houses stitch a serpent motif
 - fer-de-lance and rose window
-- towns bounce like lambs with yellow fever
+- towns bounce, lambs with yellow fever
 - the swollen Artibonite plays the peacock;
 - on the broken dike
 - windows open up ever after.